BPerlakiH/BPHAutoHeader/README.md

 Obviously you can override these settings from your own config files.
 You can change the default folder settings, the header yaml file name and location, and the log file as well.

+###Reduce your http requests:
+Performance experts will tell you that too many http requests will slow down your website.
+In order to reduce the amount of javascript and css files, you can use an external tool to compile+compress+combine your files (such as coffeescript and sass).

+You can use this tool in development mode to link to your non-compressed and not combined assets, to make your debugging easy, while link to the compressed assets in your production environment.

+You can override the settings, either the folder names or the complete header yaml file name, so you can have one for development and one for production.

 ###Todos:

-I will add a cache mechanism to the production mode, so it won't parse the yaml file for each request, which will hopefully improve the module's performance.
+- **caching**: add a cache mechanism to the production mode, so it won't parse the yaml file for each request, which should improve the module's performance.
 At the moment I treat this module as more of a convenient tool, which aims to reduce coding time.